northeastern-rc/rc-public-documentation/docs/source/welcome/services/index.md

 :::
 ::::

-## Acknowledging the Discovery cluster and Research Computing
+## Acknowledging the Discovery Cluster and Research Computing

 If your research was made possible by the computing cluster or aided by the RC team, please use one of the statements below: